PaulSHahn2/emacssetup/README.md

     ```bash
     $ emacs
     ```

     When you first start *emacs* after cloning, you may get errors reported in the terminal window.
 This is because the settings you have cloned from *git* reference packages that have not been installed yet.
 Usually these are "require" statements that are failing since the package is missing.
-Most package includes are via the "use-package" directive, which is a bit smarter and tries to download the package if it is missing.
+Most package includes are now via the "use-package" directive, which is a bit smarter and tries to download the package if it is missing.
 Regardless, we can fix the missing includes in the next step.

 4. List install and update packages: